amclark42/so-youre-planning-to-vote-2020/sources-and-resources.md

 * [Election Official Directory and State Voting Requirements](https://www.usvotefoundation.org/vote/eoddomestic.htm) from the U.S. Vote Foundation.
 * [“Voting outside the polling place: Absentee, all-mail and other voting at home options”](https://www.ncsl.org/research/elections-and-campaigns/absentee-and-early-voting.aspx) from the National Conference of State Legislatures (NCSL).
 Updated 2020-09-10.
 * [“State laws on voting rights/time off to vote”](https://www.workplacefairness.org/voting-rights-time-off-work) from Workplace Fairness.
 No listed date.
+* [Vote411](https://www.vote411.org/) from the League of Women Voters Education Fund.
+Guides, and information on candidates (submitted by candidates).
 * [“Don’t selfie your ballot?”](https://www.snopes.com/fact-check/dont-selfie-your-ballot/) from Snopes.com.
 2012-09-06.
   * [“Are voting selfies legal?
 We have the answer in all 50 states”](https://lawandcrime.com/high-profile/are-voting-selfies-legal-we-have-the-answer-in-all-50-states/) from LawandCrime.com.
 2016-09-07.
 (Outdated article, but a good starting point.)